veda-nayak/mcb185_homework/participation.md

 	+ Attended class on Thursday
 	+ I met Lauren and DQ
 - Week 3
+	+ Attended class on Tuesday
+	+ I did an assessmemt
+	+ Attended class on Thursday
+	+ I met someone new!
 - Week 4
 - Week 5
 - Week 6